julioclerio/julioclerio/README.md

 ## Data Analyst and Scientist

 ### Overview
 Welcome to my GitHub profile!
-I am Clério Julio Fernandes Jr., a professional in the process of transitioning of Data Science.
+I am Clério Julio Fernandes Jr., a professional in the process of transitioning to Data Science.

 ### Toolbox